 Handicap parking spaces are reserved for any MHU issued Temporary Medical Condition Permit or state issued handicap placard marked vehicles.
-Improper parking in a Handicap space will result in \$150.00 fine and potential immediate towing.
+Improper parking in a handicap space will result in a fine between \$150.00 and \$250.00 and the potential for immediate towing.
 No vehicle will be booted in a handicap space.
 State handicap placards must be registered in the student's name and also with the Department of Safety and Security.
 It must be verified the placard was issued to the student and not another person.
 Handicap placard or Temporary Medical Condition Permits are never authorized to park in a Fire Lane or No Parking Zone.